perfacilis/backup/README.md

 Any bugs or ideas for improvement can be reported using GitHub's Issues thingy.

-If you know `bash` and see how this script can be improved, don't be shy and create a Pull Request.
+If you know `bash` or `pwsh` and see how the scripts can be improved, don't be shy and create a Pull Request.